Frequently Asked Questions

 How could I get my money back if I don't like the course?

-Just return the course in good condition within 30 days of receiving it, and we'll send you a full refund.
+- Just return the course in good condition within 60 days of receiving it, and we'll send you a full refund.

-And if, after seeking work at the end of the course, you don't earn at least the cost of the course inside three months, we'll also refund your fees.
+- And if, after seeking work at the end of the course, you don't earn at least the cost of the course inside three months, we'll also refund your fees.

 Can I start the course at any time?

-Yes.
+- Yes.
 You can start whenever you want.
+There are no fixed starting dates.

 Is the course all from home, or do I have to go to a test centre?

-It's all from home.
+- It's all from home.

-Yes.
+- Yes.
 We have students in 28 countries.
 And we have two editions of the course.
 One is for North America and those who want to pay in US dollars.
 The other edition is for the UK and Europe, and people who want to pay in sterling.
 But we welcome payment in any currency.

-The tutor marks your work, and helps you with any problems.
-You can fax, e-mail or post assignments to your tutor, whenever you want.
+- The tutor marks your work, and helps you with any problems.
+You can fax, email or post assignments to your tutor, whenever you want.

-We don't give out the tutor's phone number, because a few people would spend all day talking to their tutors, who would never get any work done.
+- We don't give out the tutor's phone number, because a few people would spend all day talking to their tutors, who would never get any work done.

-Is the course accredited?
-And by whom?
+Is the course endorsed?

 Will the course give me credits towards a degree or some other study?

-No. But it will help you set up and run your own business.
+- No. But it will help you set up and run your own business.
 And we encourage all students to continue their studies after completing the course.

 Are the tutors practising garden designers?